bymanuelsanchez/ABOUT/README.md

-Programas in use: HTML with JS, CSS y SCSS
+Programs in use: HTML with JS, CSS y SCSS

 ///////////////////////////////////////////////